43 Factory coffee shop in Danang. All photos by Christian Berg

 Start by getting some sand in your toes.
 Early morning or late afternoon are the best times to join or observe crowds of cheerful Vietnamese exercising and swimming in the soft sunlight at My Khe beach.
 At any time of day, you can test your balance with surfing, SUP and other watersports, or simply grab a lounger spread out — it’s up to you.

 Just before 7am is the perfect time to make your way up the sheer steps at Marble Mountains.
 This compelling collection of pagodas set atop a marble will welcome throngs of visitors later in the day, but still feels fresh and sacred at sunrise.
 Wander around photogenic pagodas, feel cool currents of air in ancient caves, and climb to the lookouts for panoramic views.
+Click here to take a 360-degree tour of Marble Mountains ahead of your visit.

 TIP: If you enjoy visiting pagodas, you may like to make the 15-minute drive out to Linh Ung Pagoda, an enormous complex with a towering statue of Lady Buddha which is said to protect Da Nang from storms and bad weather.
 For a unique local experience, search for Tuong Quang Pagoda in town.

 Every Vietnamese city has its favourite cafes.
-Some are for long, long catch-ups over cups of drip-filter coffee by the sidewalk, some are for long, long catch-ups over drip-filter coffee in a retro-chic setting, and some are for long, long catch-ups over artisanal coffee in cool industrial spaces.
+Some are for long, long catch-ups over cups of drip-filter coffee on the sidewalk, some are for long, long catch-ups over drip-filter coffee in a retro-chic setting, and some are for long, long catch-ups over artisanal coffee in cool industrial spaces.
 Check out Cafe Long, Nam House, and 43 Factory, for a sampler.

 Museum lovers, you’re in luck.
 The Cham Museum of Sculpture, one of the country’s top museums, claims a breezy spot along the western Han riverbank.
 You don’t have to be into archeology to appreciate the beauty of these stone pieces, sourced from former Champa sites in My Son, Tra Kieu, Dong Duong and Thap Mam.
 The original building, dating back to 1915 and expanded in the 1930s and 2002, is a work of art in itself.

 We hope you come hungry (or ravenous) because Da Nang’s cuisine is a showcase of Central Vietnam’s top hits.
-Don’t miss a bowl of life-changing mì Quảng noodles in peanut and pork broth, savoury-sticky Hue dumplings such as bánh bèo and bánh nậm, and aromatic fish paddies and slurp-worthy noodles in bún chả cá.
+Don’t miss a bowl of life-changing mì Quảng noodles in peanut and pork broth, savoury Hue dumplings such as bánh bèo and bánh nậm, and aromatic fish paddies and slurp-worthy noodles in bún chả cá.

 TIP: Set in a beautiful green courtyard, Villa Ngon serves an excellent, all-you-can-eat menu of delicate Vietnamese dishes for lunch and dinner.

 The name Hai Van translates into ‘ocean cloud’, so — surprise, surprise — you can expect a lot of ocean views and misty peaks on this 21km stretch of asphalt that climbs, twists and snakes its way over the mountains into Hue.
 At its highest point, Hai Van Pass reaches 496 metres above sea level.
-Motorbike is the ideal way to take in the spectacular coastal scenery: jade seas, jungle-covered hills and rocky outcrops.
+Motorbike is the ideal to take in the spectacular coastal scenery: jade seas, jungle-covered hills and rocky outcrops.
 Feeling adventurous?
 You can also cycle or ride the train.

 Cho Bac My An is a small-ish market in Da Nang filled with tidy stalls piled high with fruits, vegetables, dry goods and more.
 Duck inside the market to locate one special avocado ice-cream (kem bơ) stall, loved by Da Nang’s youngsters for its creamy, cold coconut and avocado slush topped with jackfruit crisps.

 Da Nang is sometimes called the ‘City of Bridges’, and its seven over-the-water structures are an iconic part of the city’s makeup.
 The striking yellow Dragon Bridge is the best known, however selfie enthusiasts may also like to strike a post on the Love Bridge: a wooden pier weighed with countless padlocks of every colour.
+Of course, the much-photographed Golden Hands Bridge tops them all, with its breathtaking views of Ba Na Mountains.